GothenburgBitFactory/tw.org/content/docs/using_dates.md

 ## The `scheduled` Date

 A `scheduled` date is different from a `due` date, and represents the earliest opportunity to work on a task.
-Let\'s continue with the same example above.
+Let's continue with the same example above.
-You need to send a birthday card to Alice, but her birthday isn\'t until November, so it\'s not the kind of task that can be done in advance.
+You need to send a birthday card to Alice, but her birthday isn't until November, so it's not the kind of task that can be done in advance.
 Ideally this would be done a few days ahead of the `due` date:

     $ task add Send Alice a birthday card \